 Council is supportive of tertiary activities within the city centre.
 Students and employees of a tertiary institution will add vibrancy and activity to the area.
 WDC staff have been supporting NorthTec in locating floor space in the city centre including facilitating discussions with landowners and developers.
 This approach will continue as NorthTec look for future opportunities.

-Continue to support NorthTec and other stakeholders in identifying opportunities for the tertiary activity in the city centre.
+WDC staff will continue to support NorthTec and other stakeholders in identifying opportunities for the tertiary activity in the city centre.